sagemath/trac_to_gh/Issue 8920.md

 CC:  sage-combinat @videlec @staroste

-Keywords: Words, Sets
+Keywords: Words, Sets, Cernay2012, days45

-There is a lot of common code....
+Create a class `TotallyOrderedFiniteSet` in sage.sets.
+Delete the different classes for alphabets (in sage.combinat.words.alphabet) and use the one in Sage (included the freshly created `TotallyOrderedFiniteSet`).

 Issue created by migration from https://trac.sagemath.org/ticket/8920